Dan Tucker’s Grave

 The Elberton School system operated from 1900 to 1956 when it merged with Elbert County.
 The high school became Elbert County High School.
 The Granite Bowl has been upgraded through the years.
 The second major push to finish the stadium came in 1961 enlarging the seating capacity to 20,000.
 Another addition to the field is the scoreboard sign acquired from Sanford Stadium in 1991.

 Nancy Hart Cabin

-Nancy Hart Log Cabin was the home site of Nancy Hart.
-She was a staunch patriot, a deadly shot, a skilled doctor, and a good neighbor.
+Nancy Hart Log Cabin is the replica home site of Nancy Hart, a staunch patriot, a skilled doctor, and a good neighbor.
 A spy for the Colonists, she is credited with capturing several British Tories.
-The cabin is located off Highway 17, south of Elberton.
-In 1932, the Elbert County Chapter of the Daughters of the American Revolution, recognizing the contribution of Nancy Hart, erected a replica of her cabin on the site of the original home place.
+The cabin is located off Highway 17, south of Elberton on River Road.
+In 1932, the Elbert County Chapter of the Daughters of the American Revolution, recognizing the contribution of Nancy Hart, erected a replica of her cabin on this site.
 The stones from the fireplace and chimney of Benjamin and Nancy Hart’s early home were used to recreate the cabin to its original state.

 Russell Dam & Lake

 The U.S. Army Corps of Engineers, Savannah District, in cooperation with the Georgia Department of Natural Resources and the South Carolina Department of Parks, Recreation, and Tourism, developed an overall master plan for recreational development and natural resources management for the Richard B. Russell Lake.
 Public input was encouraged and received through numerous public meetings.